 4. Link to your blog.

 5. Link to your ‘about‘ page on your website (if you have one), so customers can find out more about the background of your business and brand.

 6. Link to your Pedddle page if you have one.

-Just take a moment to check (across all platforms) that your links go where they need them to.
+Take a moment to check (across all platforms) that your links go exactly where they state they will.
 Is your email address up-to-date?
 Have you included the correct Facebook URL handle?
 Do you mention any dates (for example, Christmas sales) that have now expired?

-Do you have the ‘contact’ button on Instagram?
+Do you have the ‘contact’ button on your Instagram page?
 If not, you may not be on a business account!
 Head into your settings and make sure you’re on a business account, not a personal one, so that you have all the right functions.

-It is suggested by many that your social media should be 20% selling, i.e. sharing products with a clear goal for your customer.
+It is suggested by many experts that your social media should be 20% selling, i.e. sharing products with a clear goal for your customer to buy them.

 80% should be sharing – you, your inspiration, your passion.
-Let people know you – or at least the bits you want them to see (you do need to have boundaries!).
+Let people know and engage with you – or at least the bits you want them to see (you do need to have boundaries!).
 People will buy from you if they know, like and trust you.
-This is about building that trust and knowledge in you and your business.
+This is about building trust and knowledge in you and your business.

 How often should I post?

 Some of the biggest accounts we follow post just once or twice a week.
-Some post everyday.
-We think the best thing you can do as a small business is be consistent and be engaging.
+Some post every day.
+The best thing you can do as a small business is be consistent and be engaging.
 Get other people to interact with you and comment on your posts but also GO AND INTERACT WITH OTHERS!
 Like, share and comment, and they will do the same in return.

-Our blog on using Insta in the current climate might be useful.
+Our blog on using Instagram in the current climate might be useful.

 If time is a problem, post less and spend 20 minutes a day liking, commenting and interacting with other people’s posts to get your reach up, and watch your engagement improve!

-Facebook is slightly more difficult as a business to do this, but there are other ways you can get engagement.
+Facebook makes it slightly more difficult to do this than Instagram, but there are other ways you can get engagement.
 Polls are a great starting point (although are apparently being removed for business pages!).
-Put videos out if you feel confident enough to on Facebook.
+Put videos out if you feel confident enough to.
 People love to nosey into other people’s worlds!

 We hope this has been a useful read!

-We are about to launch our YouTube Challenge and complete 100 videos about little questions you may have about business.
-Link here and subscribe to our channel in anticipation for the launch.
+We are about to launch our YouTube Challenge and complete 100 videos about little questions you may have about different aspects of business.
+Link here and subscribe to our channel in anticipation for the launch!